 On this date in 1945, Nazi Germany surrendered to the Allied Forces, and European countries were 'liberated' from Nazi occupation during World War II.

-In the Czech Republic, May 8 is a national holiday so some businesses, banks, postal offices, and the like are closed.
-This doesn’t mean there is nothing to do in Prague!
+In the Czech Republic, May 8th is a national holiday so some businesses, banks, postal offices, and the like are closed.
+This doesn't mean there is nothing to do in Prague that day, however.

 You can also join the crowds who gather at the National Memorial on Vitkov Hill to observe a one-minute silence and watch the Prime Minister and President lay wreaths.